 Anyways lol, on with my original rant/opinion,

 I was taught to keep an open mind, but also separately taught that a mind too open can be a bad thing so it really depends on the situation as usual.
 Both a closed and open mindset to varying degrees tends to be acceptable.
-Always assess and weigh the evidence.
-[The empirical evidence that is.]
+I try to always assess and weigh the evidence and remain rational.
 Skepticism, life/death, truth/non-truths, and everything is important.

 We need to be able to distinguish bullshit from the truth.

 When it comes to politics, as with religion, my main concern is with the advancement and development of science.
 Solving death should be a primary priority but in order to do that, people need to realize that death is a problem to begin with.
 There are many people who disagree and raise points concerning overpopulation.
 To overpopulation, I say let’s explore habitable planets in space as a solution.
 Let’s deal with climate change back home.
 And if we solve death, we can focus on figuring out how to resurrect everyone from all time so that no one has to die before they are ready ever again with no other options.
 Life is valuable because it comes with a limited amount of time per individual life.
 But I hope I’m not the only one who wants to be alive to see what the future is like a google/bajillion/[insert largest quantifiable number] years from now.
-I sometimes wonder of the day when we can finally stop fighting over resources that make our deaths meaningful in the short term and start focusing on bigger issues in the long term?
-We can strive to achieve anything and everything beyond any imagination if the limitations of time were no longer an issue.
+I sometimes wonder of the day when we can finally stop fighting over things that make our lives meaningful in the short term and start focusing on bigger issues for the long term?
+We may well achieve anything and everything beyond any imagination if the limitations of time were no longer an issue.
 When the eternal clock stops ticking and we die by black hole or something, we ultimately lose because we didnt make it in time.
 Living forever is almost impossible but not exactly impossible.
 That is the biggest difference people almost always fail to see and it applies to everything.

 - Secular Humanism: Good for goodness’ sakes.
 (Not because a god told me to) Science: The best means we currently have for interpreting properties of the reality we live in.
 Because I view this life as my one and only shot to exist of all time, my life is placed with more meaning than if it were all some test for an afterlife.
 I care about the survival of humanity and the legacy of those I care about.
 Even science fiction offers more probable and preferred possibilities than religion.
 Religion is a false hope for the fearful; it poisons society with ignorance and self-righteousness.
 I am for scientific progress and innovation; testable, peer reviewed, criticized ideas do not require faith.
 I am most interested in learning how to help people who do not want to blindly walk to their graves not have to die if they’re not ready.
 I want to extend human life expectancy to assist the future world.
 I think space exploration is the best way to solve the issue of overpopulation as of currently.
 And we could also fortify the planet and maybe one day control our galaxy so we would be able to choose to stop black holes, asteroids, and shit from hitting our home planet.
 Water is precious; humans pollute it.
 Life is precious; people don’t care because they get wishy-washy over what happens after death .
 These are the most important issues of today in my opinion.
 Sitting around and praying will not get God to solve famine, death, disease, poverty, etc.